-There are dozens of nail guns available form a range of manufacturers.
+There are dozens of nail guns available from a range of manufacturers.
 How do you know which one is best suited to your project?
 We examined the offerings from plenty of companies and put them to the test.
 In the end, we had a list of the five top models that we feel provide the best performance, service life, and value for money.

 Our list of buyer tips will help you make an informed purchase decision on your new nail gun.
 Read through our FAQ if you have any other questions relating to what type of nail gun best suits the unique needs of your project.